w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility requirements for different types of audio and video content
 * design user interfaces that consider  placement and spacing for alternatives to multimedia content, such as transcripts, audio descriptions, captions, and sign language
 * design user interfaces that support enabling and disabling transcripts, audio descriptions, captions, and sign language
-* design user interfaces with multimedia player controls that have clear and descriptive names, that are easy to find, and that do not disappear when the media starts to play
+* design user interfaces with multimedia player controls that have clear and descriptive names, that are easy to find, and that do not disappear when the media starts playing
 * design user interfaces with mechanisms to pause, stop, and hide any moving, blinking, and auto-updating content, including animations and carousels
 * design user interfaces with mechanisms to stop or control the volume of auto-playing audio
 * identify related requirements for developers to programmatically associate alternatives and descriptions to their corresponding media content and to include accessibility support for multimedia players